 Performance Description Points A Level 3 response exceeds the standards and reflects that a student can demonstrate knowledge and ability beyond the requirements for Educational Technology GLEs 1.3.1, 1.3.2, and 1.3.3.
-11 - 13 A Level 2 response meets the standards and reflects that a student understands and is able to perform GLE 1.3.1 Identify and define authentic problems and significant questions for investigation and plan strategies to guide inquiry , GLE 1.3.2 Locate and organize information from a variety of sources and media and GLE 1.3.3 Analyze, synthesize, and ethically use information to develop a solution, make informed decisions, and report results BY using technology to create a paper or presentation that teaches students how to analyze the ways in which societies meet the economic needs and wants of their citizens.
+11 - 13 A Level 2 response meets the standards and reflects that a student understands and is able to perform GLE 1.3.1 Identify and define authentic problems and significant questions for investigation and plan strategies to guide inquiry, GLE 1.3.2 Locate and organize information from a variety of sources and media and GLE 1.3.3 Analyze, synthesize, and ethically use information to develop a solution, make informed decisions, and report results BY using technology to create a paper or presentation that teaches students the value of understanding causes as a way to avoid and resolve conflicts.
 7 - 10 A Level 1 response reflects that a student is still working toward meeting GLEs 1.3.1, 1.3.2, and 1.3.3.
 0 - 6